cowwoc/requirements.java/wiki/Jenkins_Configuration_-_MacOS_10.15_(Catalina).md

         cores.
 Source: http://daveparsons.net/blog/2013/12/30/suppress-vmware-multiple-vcpu-message/
     12. Add **bios.bootdelay = 5000** to introduce a delay every time the machine boots up.
     13. Save and close the file.
+2. Follow different guides depending on your version of VMWare:
+    1. If you are using VMWare Workstation 15.1 or lower see https://www.insanelymac.com/forum/topic/340876-macos-unlocker-3-vmware-workstation-155-amd-ryzen-5-3xxx/
+    2. If you are using VMWare Workstation 15.5 or higher see https://dortania.github.io/OpenCore-Install-Guide/ and https://www.youtube.com/watch?v=jvb-BIMV1Mw
+        1. Make sure to remove all booting entries prior to installation from USB because otherwise the wrong entry will get selected on bootup and make it seem as if the installation had crashed when it had not.
+        2. Go into VMware BIOS.
+        3. Enter setup
+        4. Configure boot options
+        5. Add boot option
+        6. and edit boot order.
+        7. Add new boot option.
+        8. Choose EFI, Boot, Bootstrap.efi and finally confirm.
+        9. Remove all other entries.
-5. The following is based
+3. The following is based
    on http://www.insanelymac.com/forum/topic/290949-how-to-install-os-x-10x-snow-leopard-to-el-capitan-in-vmware-workstation-1011-workstation-proplayer-12-player-67-esxi-56/
-6. Boot the virtual machine
+4. Boot the virtual machine
-7. Open Disk Utility
+5. Open Disk Utility
-8. Select "VMWare Virtual SATA Hard Drive Media"
+6. Select "VMWare Virtual SATA Hard Drive Media"
-9. Select "Erase"
+7. Select "Erase"
     1. Name = "MacOS"
     2. Format = "APFS"
     3. Select "Erase"
-10. Quit Disk Utility
+8. Quit Disk Utility
-11. Select "Reinstall macOS"
+9. Select "Reinstall macOS"
-12. Select "MacOS"
+10. Select "MacOS"
-13. Click "Continue"
+11. Click "Continue"
-14. You can safely disable most features; however, you will need to provide an Apple ID in order to use the App Store.
+12. You can safely disable most features; however, you will need to provide an Apple ID in order to use the App Store.
-15. Set "Full name, Account name, Password, Verify" fields to "builds"
+13. Set "Full name, Account name, Password, Verify" fields to "builds"
-16. Click "I finished installing".
+14. Click "I finished installing".
-17. Install VMWare Tools and reboot.
+15. Install VMWare Tools and reboot.
-18. Log into the system.
+16. Log into the system.
-19. Run:
+17. Run:

         # Add "builds" to _developer group: http://stackoverflow.com/a/10594414/14731
         sudo dscl . append /Groups/_developer GroupMembership builds